EmilStenstrom/friendlybit/comments/2006-07-01-current-issues-with-microformats_comments.md

   comment_author: SitePoint Blogs &raquo; Jul 3, 2006 News Wire
   comment_author_url: http://www.sitepoint.com/blogs/2006/07/04/jul-3-2006-news-wire/
   comment_content: '[...]
 Current issues with Microformats Emil Stenström points out
-    some of the downsides of microformats (e.g. they don&#8217;t use namespaces), and suggests how they might be addressed (e.g. meta tags to declare microformat versions in use). (tags: microformats) [...]'
+    some of the downsides of microformats (e.g. they don’t use namespaces), and suggests how they might be addressed (e.g. meta tags to declare microformat versions in use). (tags: microformats) [...]'
   comment_date: '2006-07-03 22:46:43'
   comment_post_ID: '74'
   comment_type: pingback